My-Composite: To Mycelium and Beyond

 Further considerations have also been made present on the accompanying information sheets as well as on the post from my team mate Jason Hester – jrhester.[starrater tpl=44 size=’24’]

-The topic ‘My-Composite: To Mycelium and Beyond’ is closed to new replies.
+The forum ‘BioBuild’ is closed to new topics and replies.